 Noxious weeds are plant species designated in the.
 Noxious weeds must be controlled, meaning their growth or spread needs to be prevented.

 Oxeye daisy was introduced to North America from Europe in the early 1800s as a grass seed contaminant.
 Later, it was cultivated as an ornamental plant and is still sold as a wildflower in many seed mixes.

 Oxeye daisy has become a serious invader of pastures and natural areas throughout North America where it displaces desired vegetation.
+Cattle avoid oxeye daisy, so where it is common the forage value is reduced.
 This plant is known to harbour crop diseases.